Low Ceiling Design Tricks: How to Make a Low Ceiling Seem Higher

 Next, let’s not underestimate the transformative power of paint!
 Selecting the right colors for your walls and ceiling can make a significant difference in the overall atmosphere of the space.
 Opt for lighter shades such as white or light blue, as they help reflect light and create a sense of verticality.
 Painting the ceiling a slightly lighter hue than the walls can also give the illusion of a larger space, ensuring you don’t find yourself in a narrow room despite the physical limitations.

 Now, the ever-important issue of lighting.
 Illuminating a low-ceiling space can be tricky.
 You want to avoid creating a cave-like atmosphere while not drawing attention to the low height.
 One solution is to incorporate low ceiling lights, such as recessed lighting, which provides a subtle glow without occupying much visual space.
 Another option is to strategically hang pendant lights, being mindful of fixtures that are not too low to avoid further accentuating the ceiling’s proximity.
 (I looked at some interesting ones today on Bergdorf Goodman’s website…didn’t know they had them!)
 Here’s a link to see what they are showing which includes a wide variety of styles, colors, lengths, and price points.
-Pendant Lighting.)
+Pendant Lighting)

 Of course, there are many places to look for lighting but this can give you some ideas.
-And if you want more ideas and help working on issues such as low ceilings (or other interior design challenges/opportunities) we’d love to help. and perhaps some design assistance from our interior design firm.
+And if you want more ideas and help working on issues such as low ceilings (or other interior design challenges/opportunities) we’d love to help.

 About Jarret Yoshida